 According to Edmunds’ car experts, here’s what’s new for the 2025 Audi Q5:

-A fully redesigned Q5 will launch later in the 2025 model year
+A fully redesigned Q5 launches midway through the 2025 model year

 To determine whether the Audi Q5 is reliable, read Edmunds' authentic consumer reviews, which come from real owners and reveal what it's like to live with the Q5.
 Look for specific complaints that keep popping up in the reviews, and be sure to compare the Q5's average consumer rating to that of competing vehicles.
 Learn more